Using CBD For Pain: Is Weed The New Painkiller?

 - Chronic Pain

 - Multiple Sclerosis

 - Alzheimer’s Disease

 - Rheumatoid Arthritis

 - Parkinson’s Disease

 - Tourette’s Syndrome

-With the combination of built-in endogenous harm reduction system in our bodies and legal access to marijuana medicines, we have another pain relieving option to add to our repertoire.
+With the combination of a built-in endogenous harm reduction system in our bodies and legal access to marijuana medicines, we have another pain-relieving option to add to our repertoire.
 Using cannabis oil for pain is a safe and effective botanical medicine that fights both pain and inflammation throughout the body.
 We can have a rational conversation about weighing the risks and the rewards of legalizing marijuana, but we must use evidence and critical thinking going forward.
 My intuition tells me that we should turn to the scientific method for our conclusions, not opinionated politicians or media pundits.
 Recognizing the surge of scientific discovery in the last decade regarding cannabis is imperative to the conversation, and is vital to flushing away the stigma attached to the industry.
 We are all just trying to help alleviate the pain and suffering in the world with our natural medicine!
 We mean no harm!

 If you want to read further about some of the CBD oil research I read, talking about the benefits of using CBD oil for pain, check these out:

 *Statements made on hellodiem.com have not been evaluated by the U.S. Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Information provided by this website or this company is not a substitute for individual medical advice.